pigoz/mplayer2/DOCS/man/en/mplayer.rst

 --fixed-vo, --no-fixed-vo
     ``--fixed-vo`` enforces a fixed video system for multiple files (one (un)initialization for all files).
 Therefore only one window will be opened for all files.
-Now enabled by default, use ``--nofixed-vo`` to disable and create a new window whenever the video stream changes.
+Now enabled by default, use ``--no-fixed-vo`` to disable and create a new window whenever the video stream changes.
 Some of the older drivers may not be *fixed-vo* compliant.